slusarz/dovecot-documentation/source/settings/plugin/pop3-migration-plugin.rst

 connects to the POP3 server and figures out which IMAP messages match the POP3 messages and returns the appropriate POP3 UIDL.

-For some POP3 servers it's possible to use the more efficient :ref:`plugin-pop3-uidl-migrate`.

 .. warning:: Always do a test migration to verify that POP3 UIDLs are preserved
              correctly.
 If the UIDL format is wrong, all the mails have to be re-migrated.